 Basic loss per share is calculated using the weighted number of shares outstanding.
 Diluted loss per share is calculated assuming that any proceeds from the exercise of dilutive stock options and warrants would be used to repurchase common shares at the average market price during the period, with the incremental number of shares being included in the denominator of the diluted loss per share calculation.
 The diluted loss per share calculation excludes any potential conversion of options and warrants that would increase earnings per share or decrease loss per share.
-All shares issuable from options and warrants were excluded from the computation of diluted loss per share because they were anti-dilutive for the years ended December 31, 2012 and 2011.
+All shares issuable from options and warrants were excluded from the computation of diluted loss per share because they were anti-dilutive for the years ended December 31, 2013 and 2012.

-Subsequent to December 31, 2012, the Company completed a share consolidation of the Company's issued and outstanding common shares on the basis of one (1) new common share for every ten (10) common shares issued and outstanding.
-All common shares, option, warrants and per share amounts have been restated to give retrospective effect to the share consolidation.
+On February 28, 2013, the Company completed a share consolidation of the Company's issued and outstanding common shares on the basis of one (1) new common share for every ten (10) common shares issued and outstanding.
+All common shares, options, warrants and per share amounts have been restated to give retrospective effect to the share consolidation.